iitj-mpg-lab/callose-quantification-imagej/README.md

 # callose-quantification-imagej
-Automated ImageJ-based workflow for callose quantification using machine learning segmentation and particle analysis (Custum Macros, Fiji-ImageJ & WEKA segmentation Plugin).
+Automated ImageJ-based workflow for callose quantification using machine learning segmentation and particle analysis (Custom Macros, Fiji-ImageJ & WEKA segmentation Plugin).
 The scripts and trained model provided in this repository are associated with the protocol described in the article *“An optimized protocol to detect callose deposition in soybean lateral roots during fungal infections.”*
 ## 🔍 Use case
 - Measures root area from microscopy images